rahulr-1006/mappy_mini/REPRODUCE.md

 ## The golden suite table

-Reproduces the six-prompt table under **Evaluation**, and the 50% / 93% figures quoted under **Why this is more than one LLM call**.
+This reproduces the six-prompt table under **Evaluation**, and the 50% / 93% figures quoted in the README.

 Six fixed prompts, three for requirements and three for diagrams, defined in `backend/app/eval_suite.py`.
 They are hardcoded so a prompt change or a model change is compared on identical inputs.
+This was once again mainly for the sake of the demo and for reproducibility.

 ```bash
 curl -X POST localhost:8000/evaluations/run-suite \